 We never say no to an invitation to dinner and not only to enjoy a great meal and company.
 You know that most of what you will consume has been caught or produced on the island.
 This leaves a very special feeling.

-So what are some of things you should eat and drink on Korcula?
+So what are some of the things you should eat and drink on Korcula?
 Here we share some traditional and authentic dishes and produce you should try.
+Be sure as well to download our free Eating & Drinking on Korcula guide which also gives you extra tips and information about where to try some of these delicious dishes.

 What to Eat on Korcula